siongui/userpages/content/articles/2015/02/17/go-parse-xml-example-1%en.rst

 ################################

 :date: 2015-02-17 13:24
-:modified: 2015-02-19 05:22
+:modified: 2015-02-19 05:53
 :tags: Go, Golang, XML, html
 :category: Go
-:summary: How to read XML files in Go programming language (for newbie).
+:summary: How to read XML/HTML files in Go programming language (for newbie).

 Assume we have a XML file as follows: